How Businesses Can Utilize Holidays That Celebrate Entrepreneurs

 By: Jason Eisenberg Community Program Manager for Office Depot

 The rise of the creatives is upon us.
 As more and more entrepreneurs dive into their respective markets, the need for innovation and outside-the-box products and services becomes necessary for a business’ long-term success.
-But, as discussed in one of our recent Workonomy Chats involving today’s startup culture, there are two sides to the entrepreneurial coin.
+But, as discussed in one of our recent small business interviews involving today’s startup culture, there are two sides to the entrepreneurial coin.

 Yes, your creativity is a one-of-a-kind asset.
 No, that is not all you need to succeed.
 The startup ecosystem today requires more than one unique set of skills – it requires a full suite of skills – or dare I say, a staff.
 But most entrepreneurs don’t have a full staff and a blank check to start with, so the sharing of knowledge and valuable resources are crucial for the enormous, yet under-utilized small business community in the United States.
-For this reason, we have holidays like Small Business Saturday (Nov.
-24), Small Business Week in May (it’s a month at Office Depot) and National Entrepreneur’s Day (Nov.
-20) to increase awareness, information sharing and accessible tools amongst the ever-growing community of 28+ million business owners that provide approximately 55% of U.S. Jobs.
+For this reason, communities band together to create awareness and focus on small businesses.
+Holidays like Small Business Saturday (11/30/19), Small Business Week in May (5/5-5/11/19) - it’s a month at Office Depot - and National Entrepreneurs’ Day (11/19/19) to increase awareness, information sharing and accessible tools among the ever-growing community of 28+ million business owners that provide approximately 55% of U.S. Jobs.
 [U.S. Small Business Administration]

-Here are 5 things you can do to help grow National Entrepreneur’s Day and Small Business Month/Day/Week while also reaping the benefits of such a large community movement.
+Here are 5 things you can do to help grow your business and reap the benefits of such large community movements.